Denon v Pioneer v Hanpin v Gemini Player Sound quality

-FYI, all these players when not glitching up or malfunctioning (cough, Gemini) sound better than the average turntable setup used by the average vinyl DJ ever, which is far from an audiophile experience.
+FYI, all these players when not glitching up or malfunctioning (cough, Gemini) sound better than the average turntable setup used by the average vinyl DJ ever that is far from an audiophile experience.

 I should also point out that the Gemini firmware is still a work in progress and beta quality, in my opinion, though they are making some progress.
 I hope that the sound can also be improved.
 Firmware 6.4 & 6.5 appear to have deactivated the sound cards on them, possibly as they attempt to improve the stability in standalone mode.

 Also not sound related but does affect the DJing...
 Old Denon and Gemini have better jog bends than the Hanpins and Pioneers, though I will admit to preferring slightly now the Hanpin time-based jog bend over the Pioneer jog bend with the deadzone.
 My favorite is rate-based jog bend, with adjustable sensitivity and no deadzone, but time-based is something you can get used to and does have its advantages.
 Most of the Hanpins have overly sensitive jog bends and this cannot be adjusted.